zhenglaizhang/hadoop-arch/README-hdfs.md

 * secondary namenode, which despite its name does not act as a namenode.
 Its main role is to periodically merge the namespace image with the edit log to prevent the edit log from becoming too large.
 * The usual course of action in this case is to copy the namenode’s metadata files that are on NFS to the secondary and run it as the new primary.
 (Note that it is possible to run a hot standby namenode instead of a secondary
+* directories are treated as metadata and stored by the namenode, not the datanodes

 #### Datanode
 * They store and retrieve blocks when